wharfkit/website/src/lib/docs/Antelope/Serializer.md

 ## Usage

 The `Serializer` can be called directly without instantiation to perform encoding, decoding, and various utility methods.
-To make use of all of these methods the `Serializer` namespace needs to be included in the project.
-Once included any of the methods can be called directly without any sort of instantiation.
+To make use of all of these methods, the `Serializer` namespace needs to be included in the project.
+Once included, any of the methods can be called directly without any sort of instantiation.

 ```ts
 import { Serializer } from "@wharfkit/antelope"